shopware/shopware/src/Docs/_new/4-how-to/040-register-subscriber.md

 ## Creating the subscriber class

-As mentioned above, a subscriber for the Shopware platform looks exactly the same like in Symfony itself.
+As mentioned above, a subscriber for Shopware 6 looks exactly the same like in Symfony itself.
 Therefore, this is how your subscriber could then look like:

 ```php